 - Tupuānuku – is connected to all the things that grow in our garden and will determine how well out garden will grow in the upcoming season.

-- Tupuārangi – is connected to anything that grows in the sky, particularly anything we may harvest, such as birds.
+- Tupuārangi – is connected to anything that grows in the sky, particularly anything we may harvest like birds, and berries.

 - Waitī – is connected to anything that comes from the rivers or lakes (fresh water).